steelkiwi/collection_in_kotlin/README.md

 ### About Kotlin development

-Kotlin app development is gaining popularity among the Java developers.
+Developing android app with Kotlin is gaining popularity among the Java developers.
 If you missed this topic by some reason, we strongly recommend to take a look at this [survey](http://steelkiwi.com/blog/getting-started-kotlin-libraries-Glide-Dagger/).

 This topic is relevant for versed developers that have serious intentions to come to grips with Kotlin and to be in the forefront of the trends, of course.
-Let’s look into it together, it will be exciting!
+Let’s look how to use collections in Kotlin together, it will be exciting!

 Kotlin’s Collections are based on [Java Collection Framework](https://www.tutorialspoint.com/java/java_collections.htm).
 This article focuses on some features of [kotlin.collections](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/) package.